If you’re after the where, when, and pricing options info of our salsa dancing classes you can find that via these buttons:

 Will I be able to follow along with the steps and the rest of the class?
 Will I be able to get myself to do what the teachers instructing and my classmates are doing?
 (Without too much difficulty, or embarrassing myself).

 To help with that, here’s a video tutorial we made for you.
 It’s free, go ahead.
-Spend ten minutes and see if you can get the step to the point where you don’t have to watch the video anymore.
+Spend four minutes trying it and see if you can get to the point where you don’t have to watch the video anymore.

 Congratulations, you just learned the basic salsa step.